 The global phenomenon of urbanisation, environmental issues and interoperability needs will radically change transport systems.
 Stricter requirements for safety, reliability, comfort and environmental standards will also have to be met.

-The disruptions offered by digital technology will also revolutionise projects and transport infrastructures, which have become complex, due to the increasing number of users.
+Disruptive digital technology will also revolutionize projects and transport infrastructures, which have become complex, due to the increasing number of users.

-Faced with the increasing number of users of public transportation, the challenge is to maintain the existing infrastructure and increase the capacity, while also ensuring continuity of service.
-Renovation and maintenance operations must be seen as an opportunity to introduce digital technologies that offer predictive maintenance solutions.
-These should guarantee that the system run smoothly and is reliable, with minimal or no downtime.
+Faced with an increasing number of users of public transportation, the challenge is to maintain and upgrade the existing infrastructure and increase the capacity, while also ensuring continuity of service.
+Renovation, upgrading, and maintenance operations must be seen as an opportunity to introduce digital technologies that offer predictive maintenance solutions.
+These should guarantee that the system runs smoothly and is reliable, with minimal or no downtime.

-Transportation networks have a crucial role in our society.
-They are the lifelines to our territories and places where people gather and interact.
-To guarantee smooth and fluid operations, it is indispensable to have reliable and safe facilities that provide services to meet the users’ needs, made possible by implementing digital solutions and systems.
+Transportation networks have a critical role in our society.
+They are the lifelines to our regions and places where people gather and interact.
+To guarantee smooth and fluid operations, it is crucial to have reliable and safe facilities that provide services which meet users’ needs, made possible by implementing digital solutions and systems.

-These two assets form the core of our expertise and enable us to provide assistance to public and private players in urban, suburban, regional and international networks, both for rail and air transport.
+Indeed, Assystem provides assistance to public and private players in urban, suburban, regional and international networks, both for rail and air transport: